 Hi!
 Welcome to my site.
 My business is located in Cheyenne, Wyoming.
-I accept appointments to visit our dogs but not the puppies unless you are their owner.
+At this time I am not accepting appointments to visit my dogs and puppies.
 My litters have been selling before they are conceived and born, so I require a non-refundable $600 deposit on all puppies in order to be placed on a list and to hold a puppy for you.
 (COVID has currently changed this practice.
 For the time being I am asking that the only time folks come to the house is to pick up their puppy.

 I require people buying a puppy to live in a house (not an apartment or a condo) as I have found from experience that Springers need their own home.
 Rocky Mountain Springer Spaniels reserves the right to the first pick of any litter.
 The pick of the litter is determined by the order of deposits received.

 A person can choose as many puppies as they would like (as long as they are not all spoken for) when it’s their turn to pick.
 Choosing your new family member happens in the order I received your deposit.
 Choosing your puppy happens shortly after the puppies are born.
 If any issue should arise, the deposit can be rolled ahead to another litter but will not be refunded.
 If there is a large litter born and not all puppies are spoken for, then I go through the waiting list for other litters, in the order in which I received the deposit until I have asked everyone who has placed a deposit if they would like to move up to an earlier litter.
 If there is a puppy remaining not spoken for then I will post it for sale.